sashavoit-zz/SportsCred/doc/sprint1/RPM.md

   - As a regular user, I want to be able to repost from other social media platforms to show my agreement with the author of the original post.
   - As a regular user, I want to be able to repost my posts from SPORSCRED to other social media platforms to share my sporting opinions with my friends.
 - picks n perdictions
   - This is another key feature of SportsCred.
-We've left this to the second sprint because it is compilcated to implement
+We've left this to the second sprint because it is compilcated to implement, we have to store user's perdictions and after the nessecary amount of time has passed, we have to provide them an update on the correctness of their choice.
   - As a regular user, I want to be able to make preseason predictions on the upcoming NBA season to test my knowledge and analytical skills.
   - As a regular user, I want to be able to make daily picks on the outcome of the game to test my knowledge and analytical skills.
 - open debates